Quantum Field Theory Universality Criterion for Layered Programmable Decompositions

 To test for universality requires computing the determinant of the $8 \times 8$ physical correlation matrix $C_{ab}$.
 Due to the block-symmetric structure of $Q$ and the structure of the $\mathfrak{su}(3)$ generators $\{T^a\}$, $C$ is block-diagonal.
 Its determinant is the product of the determinants of these blocks: Block $\{T^1, T^2, T^3\}$ (in $1,2$ subspace): $\det(C_{1-3}) = (3/16)^3$; block $\{T^4, T^5\}$ (in $1,3$ subspace): $\det(C_{4,5}) = (1/8)^2$; block $\{T^6, T^7\}$ (in $2,3$ subspace): $\det(C_{6,7}) = (1/8)^2$; block $\{T^8\}$ (diagonal): $\det(C_{8}) = 11/48$.
 The determinant of the correlation matrix is:

 Since $\det(C_{\text{Clements}}) \neq 0$ analytically, the criterion is satisfied.
-This correctly shows that the Clements factorization is universal.
-It is a type of MPLC factorization with $N^2 -1$ phase shifts distributed in $2N+1$ layers, interleaved with a specific family of sparse mixers in $2N$ layers.
-Note that the sparsity of the mixers is compensated by an increase in the number of layers.
-Thus, Clements' peeling algorithm remains a composable factorization with minimum depth for this type of map. }
+Notice that this is $\sim 0.62\det(C_{\text{DFT}})$, i.e., near the DFT scale computed above.
+This is thus an alternative demonstration of universality for the Clements factorization \cite{Murnaghan1952}.

 \textbf{Entropy maximization.} { One would like to find the mixer $V$ that maximizes the one-loop partition function $Z_{\mathrm{eff}} \propto \sqrt{\det(C)}$.
 This is equivalent to maximizing $\log\det(C)$.
 This is a constrained optimization problem, as the entries of $P$ must satisfy the doubly stochastic constraints ($\sum_\alpha p_{\alpha\beta} = \sum_\beta p_{\alpha\beta} = 1$).
-Solving this optimization using Lagrange multipliers for the constraints shows that the constrained derivative vanishes precisely when the derivative $\partial \log\det(C) / \partial p_{\alpha\beta}$ is a constant independent of $\alpha, \beta$.
+Using the symmetries of $P_j$ and the homogeneity of $SU(N)$, we can invoke \emph{Palais' Principle of Symmetric Criticality} in variational calculus, \cite{Palais1979}, to argue that the constrained derivative vanishes precisely when the partial derivative $\partial \log\det(C) / \partial p_{\alpha\beta}$ is a constant independent of $\alpha, \beta$.
 This condition is met when $P$ is the flat matrix $P_{ab} = 1/N$.
 This condition corresponds to maximizing the Shannon entropy of the classical transitions.
 The unique doubly stochastic matrix that achieves this maximum is the flat matrix $P_{ab} = 1/N$, which is generated by any complex Hadamard matrix, such as the discrete Fourier transform (DFT) mixer $V_{\mathrm{DFT}}$ with $|(V_{\mathrm{DFT}})_{ab}| = 1/\sqrt{N}$.
 At this optimal point, the correlation matrix becomes isotropic.
 As we saw in the $N=3$ DFT example, $Q = \frac{1}{N}J$, which leads to $C_{ab} \propto \text{Tr}(T^a T^b) \propto \delta_{ab}$.
 This means $C$ is diagonal and proportional to the identity matrix, $C \propto \mathbf{I}$.
 This minimizes the condition number and maximizes robustness.
-Consequently, the DFT mixer, by setting the constrained derivative of $\log\det(C)$ to zero, maximizes the one-loop partition function and provides the largest margin of anomaly freedom—making it the optimal choice for stable, universal control. }
+It is then useful, when designing mixers, to normalize $\det(C)$ with respect to $\det(C_{\text{DFT}})$ to measure how far its scale is from the isotropic universality scale of the DFT.
+The DFT-like mixers push the system as far away as possible from the anomaly in all directions simultaneously, but an anisotropic mixer with a larger determinant value per se is possible.